Refractory Period: What Is It, Its Duration and How To Shorten It?

 Summary

-Everyone has a different refractory time, so keep that in mind.
-You might even notice that your refractory period changes from one episode to the next.
+Refractory time is different for everyone, so it happens.
+You might even find that your refractory period varies from one ejaculation to a next.

-It all comes down to a few different things.
-Some things you can change, like how much you drink and how you eat in general, but for others, like age and long-term health problems, you can’t.
+There are a few things that really drive it.
+Some you can change, such as what and how much you drink or eat in general, but others, like age and chronic health problems, you can’t.

 Related Links :